FTLam11/fronk-tolks/README.md

 From a **project management** perspective:

 * When can an issue be closed?
-* When is a feature considered complete?
+* How is a feature considered complete?
-* When is a project finished?
+* Will the project be delivered on time?

 From an **engineering** perspective: